ewaldmire/ascender/docs/docsite/rst/contributor/setting_up.rst

 Run local build of the docs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To build the docs on your local machine, use the tox utility.
-In your forked branch of your climber repo, run:
+In your forked branch of your ascender repo, run:

 ::

 	tox -e docs

-Access the climber user interface
+Access the ascender user interface
 ------------------------------

-To access an instance of the climber interface, refer to `Build and run the development environment <github.com/ctrliq/climber/blob/main/CONTRIBUTING.md#setting-up-your-development-environment>`_ for detail.
-Once you have your environment setup, you can access the climber UI by logging into it at `https://localhost:8043 <https://localhost:8043>`_, and access the API directly at `https://localhost:8043/api/ <https://localhost:8043/api/>`_.
+To access an instance of the ascender interface, refer to `Build and run the development environment <github.com/ctrliq/ascender/blob/main/CONTRIBUTING.md#setting-up-your-development-environment>`_ for detail.
+Once you have your environment setup, you can access the ascender UI by logging into it at `https://localhost:8043 <https://localhost:8043>`_, and access the API directly at `https://localhost:8043/api/ <https://localhost:8043/api/>`_.